Stephen-Njoroge/CP1_Room_Allocation/README.md

 ```

 ** Load all data that is in the database to the application.
+loads all app data into the application

 ```bash
 load_state
 ```

 ** Save data in the application to a new database.
+saves app data to a specified database

 ```bash
 save_state
 ```